-Frederic Vervisch is a Belgian racing driver who currently competes in the WTCR – FIA World Touring Car Cup and ADAC GT Masters with Audi.
-He serves as Audi driver since 2015, participating in different GT racing and touring car competitions since then.
+Frederic Vervisch is a Belgian racing driver who currently competes as Audi driver in the WTCR – FIA World Touring Car Cup and different GT competitions.
+He serves as Audi driver since 2015.
+Most recently, his greatest success is a victory at Nurburgring 24 Hours in 2019.

 Earlier in a career, Vervisch gained some success in open-wheel racing, taking championship titles in the German and Asian Formula 3 Championships and finishing third in the 2011 Superleague Formula.